NycolasFelipe/nycolasfelipe/README.md

 <br/>
 <br/>

-### 🧐 More About Me:
+### More About Me:

-- 🌱 &nbsp; I’m currently learning web development with React and Node
+- I'm currently studying computer science at UFF, Brazil;
-- 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/nycolasfelipe?tab=repositories)
+- I have been working as a front-web developer intern at [Exablack](https://www.linkedin.com/company/exablack/) since September 2022;
-- 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/nycolas-felipe-0448b6150/)
+- Feel free to ping me on my [LinkedIn](https://www.linkedin.com/in/nycolas-felipe-0448b6150/);
-- 📚 &nbsp; When I am free, I like to play RPG games and read geek stuff
+- When I am free, I like to play RPG games and read geek stuff.

 <br>